jake2323livecom/mod_3_practical/README.md

     * `device_type`

     You will have to set the value of these variables using the data returned from the API call.

+    Each device returned from the API call should have a primary IPv4 address.
+This is what the `ansible_host` should be set to.

 <br/>